leoth-91/multilayerXOR/README.md

  1            | 1             | 0

 ## CSWAP
-Many logical 2-bit gates (eg. AND, OR) can be modeled by a simple Perceptron.
-The Controlled SWAP (CSWAP) gate or Fredkin gate ([wikipedia](https://en.wikipedia.org/wiki/Fredkin_gate)) is a special case, it has 3 input and 3 output bits.
+The Controlled SWAP (CSWAP) gate or Fredkin gate ([wikipedia](https://en.wikipedia.org/wiki/Fredkin_gate)) has 3 input and 3 output bits and can be used in Quantum Computing.
 It works as follows:

 If the C-bit is non-zero, Input 1 and Input 2 are switched.
 This is conveyed in the following table